Corporate Social Responsibility

 The nature of our business involves capital projects where we need to acquire new furniture.
 However, we do not just throw away our old furniture.
 We will donate furniture to charities, for example we donated all of our restaurant furniture from our Barbican venue to a homeless charity so that it could be used in their restaurant.

 Another example was that our conference chairs needed improving for comfort.
 Rather than throw them all out, we retained the frames and had them re-padded and upholstered.
 All of the padding and upholstery was not thrown into landfill, instead it was used to wrap around sapling trees for winter protection and the prevention of pests.

-CCT Venues has worked closely with charities and most recently, supported our local community in Tower Hamlets by working with the ‘First Love Foundation’.
-We hosted a Christmas lunch for 100 families from the area so they could experience Christmas and would normally miss out on celebrating Christmas.
-The event was supported at Director Level and all staff members got involved to make sure the event was a success.
+CCT Venues has worked closely with charities and for several years have supported our local community in Tower Hamlets by working with the ‘First Love Foundation’.
+As well as making financial and hamper donations, we have hosted several complimentary events for their volunteers and the community they support, including, meetings, presentation ceremonies and Christmas lunches for 100 families from the area so they could experience Christmas and not miss out on celebrating.
+This particular event was a highlight in our year and was supported at Director Level and all staff members got involved to make sure the event was a success.

-In 2019, we provided two fully funded events for First Love Foundation and provided financial support for their Love Summer initiative which provided a much needed lunch club for kids who usually get free school meals and often miss out during school holidays.
+In 2021, we will once again provide fully funded events for First Love Foundation for their Love Summer initiative which provided a much needed lunch club for kids who usually get free school meals and often miss out during school holidays.

 With monthly meetings focusing on CSR, and management involvement with IACC Green initiatives, there is bound to be more to come.